MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/best-practices.md

 While you can have a look at the contents of an access token (for instance, using https://jwt.ms), for education, or debugging purposes, you should never parse an access token as part of your client code.
 The access token is only meant for the Web API or the resource it was acquired for.
 In most cases, web APIs use a middleware layer (for instance [Identity model extension for .NET](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki) in .NET), as this is complex code, about the protection of your web apps and Web APIs, and you don't want to introduce security vulnerabilities by forgetting some important paths.

+<a name='dont-acquire-tokens-from-azure-ad-too-often'></a>

-## Don't acquire tokens from Azure AD too often
+## Don't acquire tokens from Microsoft Entra too often

-The standard pattern of acquiring tokens is: (i) acquire a token from the cache silently and (ii) if it doesn't work, acquire a new token from Azure AD.
-If you skip the first step, your app may be acquiring tokens from Azure AD too often.
+The standard pattern of acquiring tokens is: (i) acquire a token from the cache silently and (ii) if it doesn't work, acquire a new token from Microsoft Entra ID.
+If you skip the first step, your app may be acquiring tokens from Microsoft Entra too often.
 This provides a bad user experience, because it is slow and error prone as the identity provider might throttle you.

 ## Don't handle token expiration on your own